 - Pine nuts: Toasting the pine nuts before adding them to the pesto enhances their nutty flavor.
 Place the pine nuts in a dry skillet over medium-low heat and toast them until they turn golden brown.
 Keep an eye on them as they can quickly burn!
 Other nuts, such as walnuts, pistachios or almonds, can all be substituted.

-- Protein of choice: I used leftover cubed chicken breasts that I had on hand, but store-bought rotisserie chicken, salmon, shrimp or even steak would all be delicious paired with this pasta salad.
+- Protein of choice: I used leftover cubed poached chicken breasts that I had on hand, but store-bought rotisserie chicken, pan-seared salmon, shrimp or even stovetop steak would all be delicious paired with this pasta salad.
+Prefer to keep it vegetarian?
+Simply omit the chicken.
+Chickpeas would be a delicious swap for added protein.

 Frequently Asked Questions